thefirebanks/thefirebanks/README.md

 ### Hey there! 👋

-**I'm Daniel, an incoming masters student at USC!
+**I'm Daniel, a masters student in AI @ USC!
 I worked as a software engineer @IBM for 3 years, in both AI research and product teams.**

 🔭 I'm currently working on a mobile app to incentivize and facilitate spontaneous social hangouts among friends, in Flutter! 🎯